hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/go-perun.md

     - LedgerChannel does not require parent while,
     - Sub-Channel requires a parent.
     - Regarding the names, I also think we need a better name, used this for time being.
-3. `AdjudicatorSub.Next` can be used by the client for receiving adjudicator events from the watcher.
+3. `AdjudicatorSub.EventStream` can be used by the client for receiving adjudicator events from the watcher.
 4. `StatesPub.Publish` can be used by the client to send newer transactions to the watcher.
 5. `Watcher.StopWatching` and `Watcher.Shutdown` are yet to implemented.